 The roles of Chair and chief executive officer (CEO) are distinctly different and thus should be fulfilled by different individuals.
+A company's chief executive should not become chair of the company except in exceptional circumstances and we would expect significant engagement with shareholders, setting out the reasons for doing so and with clear timeframes indicated, in good time.

-Shareholders also place particular importance on the appointment of a senior independent director (SID) as a key contact for shareholders when the normal channels of the Chair, CEO, or CFO have failed to address concerns or are not the appropriate avenues.
+Shareholders also place particular important on the appointment of a senior independent director (SID) as a key contact for shareholders when the normal channels of the Chair, CEO, or CFO have failed to address concerns or are not the appropriate avenues.